untilde/paketti-manual/README.md

 there's a Paketti Gater for directly writing in looping  volume gates, retrig gates, sample-playback-backwards gates and panning gates. each of these rows have their own steps, min 1 max 16. so if you have a 512 row pattern and use a 16 row volume gater, then it'll keep looping till the end of the 512 row patterns. or if you have a 3 row panning step, those 3 steps will repeat until the end of the pattern, and so on. these are also designed to type directly to the pattern editor, either for volume control of sample, or volume control of the mixer channel.

-there's a 8 part 16 step stepsequencer which also outputs to the pattern editor, you can load 120 samples to each part, pick your preferred sound, and use checkboxes to make them play, probability checkboxes to modify how likely they are to play, draw automation directly by clicking on show automation (leveraging the 8 macros introduced on every load) and use buttons to randomize step sequencer content, selecting a random sample for each part, or selecting random samples for each part.. and you can limit the steps from 16 to 1 at will. a brief demo at https://www.twitch.tv/videos/2282270660
+There's a 8 part 16 step stepsequencer which writes directly to the Pattern Editor.
+You can load 120 samples into each part, pick your preferred sound, and use checkboxes to make them play.
+Probability checkboxes to modify how likely the step per part is to play, can draw automation directly by clicking on Show Automation (leveraging the 8 macros introduced on every Sample Load) and use buttons to randomize step sequencer content, select a random sample for all parts, or selecting random samples for each part, reverse any of the part or all part samples.. and you can limit the steps from 16 to 1 at will. a brief demo at https://www.twitch.tv/videos/2282270660

-there's dozens of impulsetracker/screamtracker3 shortcuts for pattern editing and modification, some of which have been recently supercharged to also allow for selecting automation, gif here meaning when you select something using paketti shortcuts, it will also select the automation, if automation is visible. this can be combined with the midiknobs for drawing automation curves easily.
+There's dozens of impulsetracker/screamtracker3 shortcuts for pattern editing and modification, some of which have been recently supercharged to also allow for selecting automation, gif here meaning when you select something using paketti shortcuts, it will also select the automation, if automation is visible. this can be combined with the midiknobs for drawing automation curves easily.
 ![alt-d alt-u with automation](https://github.com/user-attachments/assets/d58d4e85-d79a-4593-b738-2712dae5e098)

 i've added dynamic views which let you have a max of 8 shortcuts which cycle through the settings that you have picked. each of the 8 shortcuts can have max 8 different cycles.
 <img width="1468" alt="Screenshot 2024-10-23 at 15 46 33" src="https://github.com/user-attachments/assets/246e911d-9522-4ed0-8e06-e0c57e31370e">